RyazanovAlexander/pipeline-manager/README.md

 # Pipeline manager
-An example of a high-load pipeline manager
+An example of a high-load Pipeline Manager